 Automated provisioning

-Automated provisioning is the automatic creation, modification, and removal of user accounts and access rights across IT systems.
+Automated provisioning is the systematic, policy-driven process of automatically creating, updating, and removing user accounts and access rights across IT systems throughout the identity lifecycle.